riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 **CometlakeOpenBoardPkg**
 1. This firmware project has been tested booting to Microsoft Windows 10 x64 with AHCI mode and External Graphic Device.
 2. This firmware project has been also tested booting to Ubuntu 17.10 with AHCI mode and Integrated Graphic Device.

+**TigerlakeOpenBoardPkg**
+1. This firmware project has been tested booting to Microsoft Windows 10 x64 with AHCI mode and Integrated Graphic Device.
+2. This firmware project has been also tested booting to Puppy Linux BionicPup64 8.0 with AHCI mode and Integrated Graphic Device.

 ### **Package Builds**